 Your grocery lists receive updates in real time and sync to your smartphone, letting you know exactly what you need while you’re still at the grocery store.

-Examples: LG Model Number LSXS26396S; Cafe Model Number CFE28USHSS; Samsung Model Number RF265BEAESG.
+Examples: LG Model Number LSXS26396S; Cafe Model Number CFE28USHSS.

 - Smart TVs

-Smart TVs—sometimes referred to as connected TVs—enable you to stream TV and movies, browse the web, access games and apps, enjoy social media, and more.
+A 2023 study by Hub Research found that 74% of homes now have at least one smart TV, up from 61% in 2020.
+Smart TVs are so popular because they are easy to use and enable you to stream TV and movies, browse the web, access games and apps, enjoy social media, and more.
 They give you access not only to top-tier services like Netflix, Hulu, and Amazon Video, but also to the various digital TV catch-up services available.

 Examples: Android TV; Roku TV; Amazon Fire TV.